 A funeral home is denying me visitation to my deceased parent but granted visitation to my sibling who paid the funeral home cost.
 The funeral home's excuse is that I should have came to visit with my sibling.
 I haven't seen my deceased parent in a long time and my parent made a request to see me before dying.
 I'm suffering a lot of emotional damages due to the action of the funeral home which I believe amounts to negligence and discrimination.
 Can I sue based on implied contract that a funeral home shouldn't deny visitation rights to an immediate relative regardless of which child paid for the funeral home?
 A deceased person isn't personal property that would belong to the person paying for the funeral home, in my opinion.
 Would I have a good cause of action?

-Asked almost 5 years ago in New York
+Asked about 5 years ago in New York